Skip to main content

 How Does Body Composition Affect Hormones?

-Your body composition, particularly the amount of (body fat), is also a critical factor.
+Your body composition, particularly the amount of adipose tissue (body fat), is also a critical factor.
 Adipose tissue is an active endocrine organ.
 It can produce its own estrogen by converting androgens through an enzyme called aromatase.
 Dietary patterns that lead to an increase in adipose tissue can therefore directly increase the total estrogen load in the body.

 This demonstrates that diet has both a direct effect, by providing raw materials, and an indirect effect, by influencing the body’s own hormonal production sites.
 Understanding this interconnectedness moves you from a passive recipient of symptoms to an active participant in your own biological story.